The first hour after an incident matters most — for residents, services, and your council's trust.

 Tell us what just happened.
 We'll point to the right playbook and the right regulators.

-The free triage is always free — no signup, no email gate.
+The free triage is always free.
+No signup.
+No tracking.
+No data leaves your device.
 Use it during an incident or run it as a tabletop with your team.

 Answer 2–5 plain-language questions about what you're seeing.